Super Chief: History

 The EMC Nos.
 1 and 1A photographed on August 31, 1935.

 Super Chief being serviced at Albuquerque, New Mexico, in March 1943.
 A headlight "blackout shield" was a wartime Civil Defense requirement on trains running to the Pacific Coast.

 The Santa Fe intended the Super Chief to be the latest in a long line of luxury Chicago-Los Angeles trains wedded to the latest in railroad technology.
 In the 1930s, these included air conditioning, lightweight all-metal construction, and diesel locomotion.
 In August 1935, the General Motors Electro-Motive Corporation (EMC) delivered two blunt-nosed diesel-electric units Nos.
 1 and 1A, intended to pull the Super Chief.
 Aside from an ALCO HH600 switcher at Dearborn Station in Chicago, they were the Santa Fe's first diesel-electrics and the first such trains intended for passenger service.
 The locomotives made their first test run with a set of Pullman cars and a dynamometer car in September 1935.
 The first Super Chief operated on May 12, 1936, with the diesels pulling air-conditioned heavyweight Pullman cars.

 They were put into regular service on May 18, 1937.

-In 1937, Santa Fe purchased several of Electro-Motive’s new "Streamliner Series" diesel-electric locomotives and placed them in service on the Super Chief line.
-These locomotives were the first to wear Santa Fe’s red, yellow, and silver "War bonnet" color scheme.
-EMC’s sleek and efficient streamlined locomotives became the standard on North American railroads.
+In 1937, Santa Fe purchased several of Electro-Motive's new "Streamliner Series" diesel-electric locomotives and placed them in service on the Super Chief line.
+These locomotives were the first to wear Santa Fe's red, yellow, and silver "War bonnet" color scheme.
+EMC's sleek and efficient streamlined locomotives became the standard on North American railroads.
 Hollywood celebrities frequently rode the fashionable Super Chief, making it known as "The Train of The Stars".

 Transcontinental sleeping cars

-By January 1954, the Super Chief had inherited from the Santa Fe's Chief the service of running continuous Los Angeles-New York sleepers continuing from Chicago on the New York Central Railroad's 20th Century Limited and on the Pennsylvania Railroad's Broadway Limited.
+By January 1954, the Super Chief had inherited from the Santa Fe's Chief the service of running continuous Los Angeles-New York sleeping cars continuing from Chicago on the New York Central Railroad's 20th Century Limited and on the Pennsylvania Railroad's Broadway Limited.
 The Baltimore and Ohio Railroad offered a similar service with Los Angeles-Washington, D.C., sleepers on that company's Shenandoah westbound and Capitol Limited eastbound.
 However, in October 1957 the PRR dropped its Broadway Limited sleeper connection.
 Upon the April 1958 timetables, the cooperating railroads terminated their transcontinental sleeper operations.
 Declining ridership and delay from switching sleeping cars between Chicago terminals were factors in the through-car termination.